flyingjones/chron-sort/Readme.md

                                                                      QuickTimeMovieHeader:CreationTime                              [Tries to use the quick time movie header (mvhd) 'Creation time' to get a date]
                                                                      QuickTimeMovieHeader:ModificationTime                          [Tries to use the quick time movie header (mvhd) 'Modification time' to get a date]
                                                                      FileName:<Regex with named capture groups year month and day>  [Tries to parse the file name using a regular expression to get a date]
-  --skip-parser-when-before <skip-parser-when-before>                Skip the result of a parser when the resulting date is earlier [default: 01/01/1900 00:00:00]
+  --skip-parser-when-before <skip-parser-when-before>                Skip the result of a parser when the resulting date is earlier [default: 01/01/1950 00:00:00]
   --skip-parser-when-after <skip-parser-when-after>                  Skip the result of a parser when the resulting date is later [default: <current date + 1 year> 00:00:00]
   -t, --types <types>                                                Space seperated list of file endings to sort --from <from>                                                      Minimum date for files to sort --to <to>                                                          Maximum date for files to sort --fast-scan, --prefer-file-name-parsing                            Prefer FileName parsers over metadata-based parsers (which is significantly faster since parsing a file name which already is in memory doesn't use I/O)
-  --scan-parallel                                                    Perform the scan part in parallel [default: False] --log-level <Critical|Debug|Error|Information|None|Trace|Warning>  Log Level [default: Information] -v, --verbose                                                      Same as --log-level Trace --progress-at <progress-at>                                        Processed file count after which a progress update is printed [default: 1000]
+  --scan-parallel                                                    Perform the scan part in parallel [default: False] --log-level <Critical|Debug|Error|Information|None|Trace|Warning>  Log Level [default: Information] -v, --verbose                                                      Same as --log-level Trace --progress-bar                                                     Show animated progress bar [default: True] --progress-bar-chars <progress-bar-chars>                          Characters to use for rendering the progress bar [default:  -=#]
   --version                                                          Show version information -?, -h, --help                                                     Show help and usage information
 ````